by-student-2017/QM2Thermo/README.md

 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]1.173000     !
 This is bad !
 Base relaxation time [s]: 1.00e-14  !
-This is bad !
+This is bad ! ("!" is entered and an error occurs.)

 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]:        1.173000  !
 This is bad !
 Base relaxation time [s] : 1.00e-14   !
-This is bad !
+This is bad ! (":" is entered and an error occurs.)

 # As an aside, in the paper the basic relaxation time is calculated as 1.0.
 # From this version onwards, the calculation of relaxation time is considered based on Alle's theory.